Coronavirus Advice & Information

 • at a local test site

-• by collecting a home test kit from a test site
+• by collecting a home test kit from a test site or local pharmacy

 • by ordering a home test kit online